salted-herring/salted-cropper/js/cropperjs/README.md

 - **data**:
   - Type: `Object`
   - Properties: See the [`getData`](#getdatarounded) method.
+  - You may need to round the data properties before pass it in.

 Change the cropped area position and size with new data (base on the original image).